 1.1.
 Chapter aims and objectives

 The first experimental chapter (chapter 4) draws on advances in Terrestrial Laser Scanning (TLS) to study the proliferation of lianas within the forest community present at EucFACE.
 This chapter aims to determine whether lianas are increasing at EucFACE and whether this increase is driven by elevated CO2 concentrations.
-I utilised TLS surveys taken at irregular intervals over a 10-year time period to census the proportion of eucalyptus trees that host lianas and the changes in height of liana-infestation on the tree stem, to determine whether there were differences in the proportion of trees hosting lianas and liana attained height in woodlands subjected to elevated CO2 or ambient conditions.
+I used TLS surveys taken at irregular intervals over a 10-year time period to census the proportion of eucalyptus trees that host lianas and the changes in height of liana-infestation on the tree stem, to determine whether there were differences in the proportion of trees hosting lianas and liana attained height in woodlands subjected to ambient or elevated CO2 conditions.

 My second experimental chapter (chapter 5) compares the canopy greenness response of trees and lianas in ambient and elevated CO2 conditions using in-situ photography for an 8-year time period (2014-2022).
 This chapter builds upon prior work utilising similar off the shelf photographic equipment (Waite et al., 2019; Chandler et al., 2021a), where lianas and trees are shown to be spectrally separable.
-I have used RGB images from the top of the canopy at a fine temporal resolution (weekly), to test whether and how elevated CO2 changes lifeform greenness responses to both seasonal and climatic changes.
+I have used RGB images from the top of the canopy at a fine temporal resolution (weekly), to test whether and how elevated atmospheric CO2 changes lifeform greenness responses to both seasonal and climatic changes.
 With this chapter I ask whether CO2: i) causes change in the optical response of lianas, ii) affects the optical differences between lianas and trees, and iii) changes the canopy response of lianas and trees to seasonal or severe drought.

 My final chapter (chapter 6) focusses on the leaf level responses of both lianas and trees to elevated CO2 conditions.
 Utilising hyperspectral non-imaging spectroscopy from, I aim to assess whether CO2: i) causes change in the visible spectral response of lianas, ii) affects the spectral differences between lianas and trees, i.e. do lianas and trees become more or less similar, and iii) changes canopy response to seasonal or severe drought and relate any changes in the spectral response to changes in leaf chemistry.